opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. Enter the **Name** of the feature.
 1. For **Find anomalies based on**, choose the method to find anomalies.
 For **Field Value** menu, choose the field and the **aggregation method**.
 Or choose **Custom expression**, and add in your own JSON aggregation query.
 1. Preview sample anomalies and adjust the feature settings if needed.
+- For sample previews, the anomaly detection plugin selects a small number of data samples, for example, one data point for every 30 minutes, and uses interpolation to estimate the remaining data points to approximates the actual feature data.
+It loads this sample dataset into the detector.
+The detector uses this sample dataset to generate a sample preview of anomaly results.
+Examine the sample preview and use it to fine-tune your feature configurations, for example, enable or disable features, to get more accurate results.
 1. Choose **Save**.
 1. Choose between automatically starting the detector (recommended) or manually starting the detector at a later time.